 With the use of props, puppets, speech, song, conversation and logic, the characters can open up the conversation to the children through humour and play.
 The play conveys the importance of allergies without dumbing down the subject matter, but also not frightening the children with horror stories.

-The play is tailored towards all food allergies and how they can affect us in different ways.
+The play is tailored towards all allergies, but focuses on food allergies and how they can affect us in different ways.

 15 different food allergies

 It looks at the different types of reaction you might get and how these can vary from person to person.

 It talks about the eight most common food allergies.

 Talks about keeping safe, why we must not share our food with others that may have an allergy - why that is important?

 What symptoms to look out for.
 Why it’s important to tell people you have an allergy and if you see someone with those symptoms it’s best to alert an adult.

 It covers Adrenaline or Epi-Pens, what are they, how do they work?